In the rolling hills of southern Indiana, a once world-renowned health spa known as the 8th Wonder of the World has existed for over a century.

 As interest in spa resorts faded during the Great Depression, the hotel took on a number of new faces.
 During the aftermath of the Depression, it was a Jesuit seminary, and eventually became a private college that Larry Bird briefly attended.
 After finally falling into serious disrepair for a number of years, several private investors took an interest in reviving the property.

-Recently, a brand new resort and casino were built adjunct to the property as part of a major $500 million renovation of the entire resort.
+Recently, a brand new resort and casino were built adjacent to the property as part of a major $500 million renovation of the entire resort.
 West Baden Springs now houses two major resort hotels with full spa amenities, as well as a casino and lavish new accommodations, fortunately done without sacrificing the old world charm and opulence that defined the resort in the first place.